 Language courses emphasise a practical, hands-on approach to language-learning and we use a wide range of teaching materials including interactive resources, authentic materials, newspaper articles, internet, videos and audio recordings.
 Students meet weekly with one of our foreign language assistants.
-They will use their own device to access independent listening materials and have access to a range of resources for independent study.
+Access to an ICT room is available for one lesson per week for self-access listening practice.
 Students will also have to complete a short presentation based on independent research.